Trantorian1/notes-rust-blockchain/src/README.md

 ...

 A **blockchain** is essentially a *distributed system of consensus*.
 In simpler terms, you can view a blockchain as a network of machines, all coming together to agree on a decision.
-This is complicated, because different machines might have a different view of the network.
+This is complicated, because different machines might have a different view of same the network.
 Consider the following example:

 ## High-school marble problem